 BEST DEAL!
 Shutterstock’s video subscriptions save you a considerable chunk from single clip prices, letting you download HD and 4K clips for as little as under $9 a piece!

 Special Discount with Footage Secrets!
 Using our exclusive Shutterstock Coupon Code you’ll get a nice 15% off in any single clip, video pack or video subscription of your choice, letting you save even more in your high-res stock footage!

 Shutterstock is a very tech-oriented company.
 They're continually updating their platform with the latest developments such as AI for image recognition, and their service includes nice perks like a free online image editor, for example.

 - Added functionality

-Adobe Stock is Adobe’s proprietary stock media service, that integrates a very large and high-quality stock footage library right into Creative Cloud platform, making it accessible from the media tab in its video-oriented software apps.
-This allows you to surf, test-edit, license and automatically use professional stock video clips in your projects all in one place.
+Adobe Stock is Adobe’s proprietary stock media service, that integrates a very large and high-quality stock footage library right into the Creative Cloud platform, making it accessible from the media tab in its video-oriented software apps.
+This allows you to surf, test-edit, license, and automatically use professional stock video clips in your projects all in one place.
 Additionally, the service has its own stand-alone website and it’s available for all users, whether they have a Creative Cloud membership or not.

 - Library size: Millions of videos